Royal Liverpool Philharmonic Orchestra Tchaikovsky's Fifth Symphony

 What's happening in the music?

 Tchaikovksy wore his heart on his sleeve in his music, and never more so than in his Fifth Symphony.
 It’s one of his most emotionally extreme – a glimpse into his anguish, pain and despair that verges on the hysterical at times.
 If any music might cause you to shed a tear, it might be this.
-If this isn’t enough for one evening, there’s a chance to hear the newly crowned winner of The Leeds International Piano Competition, plus the startling Act 3 Prelude from Wagner’s opera Lohengrin – musical ecstasy right from the off.
+You’ll also hear the startling Act 3 Prelude from Wagner’s opera Lohengrin – musical ecstasy right from the off.